Urocanase

-Urocanase (also known as imidazolonepropionate hydrolase or urocanate hydratase) is the enzyme that catalyzes the second step in the degradation of histidine, the hydration of urocanate into imidazolonepropionate.
+Urocanase (also known as imidazolonepropionate hydrolase or urocanate hydratase) is the enzyme (EC 4.2.1.49) that catalyzes the second step in the degradation of histidine, the hydration of urocanate into imidazolonepropionate.

 Urocanase is coded for by the UROC1 gene, located on the 3rd chromosome in humans.
 The protein itself is composed of 676 amino acids which then fold, producing the final product which has 2 identical subunits, making the enzyme a homodimer.

 To catalyze the hydrolysis of urocanate in the catabolic pathway of L-histidine the enzyme utilizes its two NAD+ (Nicotinamide Adnene Dinucleotide) groups.
 The NAD+ groups act as electrophiles, attaching to the top carbon of the urocanate which leads to sigmatropic rearrangement of the urocanate molecule.
 This rearrangement allows for the addition of a water molecule, converting the urocanate into 4,5-dihydro-4-oxo-5-imidazolepropanoate.